amxyz-cyber/weather-project/README.md

 following command:\
 `stack exec weather-project-exe`

-> Note, that the stack command should be available globally.
-If you can use stack only locally, i.e. `./stack` then you need to export the path to the folder containing its binary, for example:\
+> Note that if you can't use the stack command globally, i.e. you can use stack only locally `./stack` then you can export the path to the folder containing its binary, for example:\
 $ `export PATH="${PATH}:/home/username/.local/bin"`

 > The compiled binary will be placed in a subfolder of this project depending on the architecture.
-For example, for 'aarch64' you'll find the binary in: '.stack-work/dist/aarch64-linux/Cabal-3.2.1.0/build/weather-project-exe/weather-project-exe'
+For example, for 'aarch64' you'll find the binary in a path similar to this:\
+**.stack-work/dist/aarch64-linux/Cabal-3.2.1.0/build/weather-project-exe/weather-project-exe**

 5. To finally install the binary, you'll use the following command:\
 `stack install`
-> This command copies the binary to your local bin folder, for example:
+> This command copies the binary to your local bin folder such as\
+**/home/username/.local/bin**\
-'/home/username/.local/bin'.
-You can rename the binary by simply using the move command 'mv' to `weatherComparator`.
-This will work, too.
+You can rename the binary by simply using the move command:\
+`mv weather-project-exe weatherComparator`.
+> This will work, too.